 The good news is most of these practices are not specific to IT.
 Combining these concepts with customer service gives us a new approach that cares less about organizational barriers and more about genuinely improving the overall customer experience.

 To learn more about ServiceNow CSM and hear about how Epicor, a leading software company, achieved high marks in customer satisfaction by implementing CSM, please download and watch my most recent on-demand webinar: Next Generation of Customer Service here.

 James Divine, ServiceNow Senior Solutions Architect, Covestic

-James is a Solutions Architect with 24+ years of IT industry experience working in a wide variety of small, mid-sized and enterprise organizations.
+James is a Solutions Architect with 24+ years of IT industry experience working in various small, mid-sized, and enterprise organizations.
 James has 19+ years of software development experience and over 6+ years of experience in architecting, implementing, designing, managing, and developing ServiceNow.